 That can dramatically change the results you get from a finished baked good.

-Now, I know that not everyone has a scale – that’s okay because I am going to explain how to get a pretty accurate measurement without the use of a scale.
+Here’s how to get a pretty accurate measurement without the use of a scale:

 - Use a spoon to fluff up the flour within the container.

 - Use a spoon to scoop the flour into the measuring cup.